Aggrey Awori: Education

 Awori attended Nabumali High School in Mbale District and King's College Budo, in Wakiso District, both in Uganda.
 He was the Canada House Prefect at King's College Budo.
 While at King's College Budo (1959 to 1961), Aggrey was selected among a few others for elite military officers training at Sandhurst Military College in the United Kingdom.
 His father Canon Awori, however, rejected the idea of his talented son joining the military.
 From 1961 to 1965, he studied at Harvard University on a scholarship.
 The first year he took nuclear physics, but then switched over to political economics.

 While at Harvard, Aggrey became the first person in heptagonal track history to win three events - the long jump, high hurdles, and 60-yard dash, tying the heptagonal record in the hurdles and setting the mark in the dash.
 He also ran on the victorious mile relay team that tied the heptagonal record.
 By the time he graduated from Harvard, Awori held three outdoor and five indoor school records.
 He also represented Uganda in the 110 metres hurdles at the 1960 Summer Olympics and the 1964 Summer Olympics, but failed to win any medals.

 Awori has a Master of Arts in economics from Syracuse University in the U.S.

+when he returned to the country, he caught the eye of the president who appointed him as the director general of Uganda Television.
+But at the Advent of the 1971 Idi Amin Coup against the Obote I regime, Awori was briefly detained.
+"I was the first Journalist or media person to be arrested during the coup of January 25, 1971.
+That nearly ended my life; i had Know Idi Amin for sometime, we had been interacting, he saved me out of his mercies," he said.